Winfried Schmidt: Military career

+Schmidt was born on 28 February 1915 in Cologne in the Rhine Province within the German Empire.

 Schmidt claimed his first aerial victory on 18 December 1939 during the Battle of the Heligoland Bight.
 He was credited with shooting down a Vickers Wellington bomber near Langeoog.

 On 23 June 1941, Schmidt was appointed Staffelkapitän (squadron leader) of 8.
 Staffel of Jagdgeschwader 3 (JG 3—3rd Fighter Wing).
 He succeeded Oberleutnant Willy Stange who was killed in action the day before, the first day of Operation Barbarossa, the German invasion of the Soviet Union.
 On 11 July, Schmidt was severely wounded in combat near Fastiv.
 Schmidt had been hit in the lung by the defensive fire of a Tupolev SB tail gunner.
 His wingman Leutnant Wilhelm Lemke managed to guide him back to the airfield at Polonne.
 There, he crashed his Messerschmitt Bf 109 F-2 (Werknummer 8236—factory number).
 The next day, Schmidt was replaced by Oberleutnant Franz Beyer as commander of 8.
 Staffel.